xianc/Warble/README.md

 4. The website will be displayed on your browser on: localhost:3000.

 5. AT THE LOGIN SCREEN USE CREDIENTIALS:
->-  Username: Tim
+>-  Username: Xian
->-  Password: warble
+>-  Password: Chocolate

-note: The link to the specification document in the footer (next to About).
+*note: The link to the specification document in the footer (next to About).

 ##Our Files:

 >####Login page
 >- The index page (home page) is also the login page.
-We currently have a few usernames set up.
-The names and passwords exist in the users database in the user.js file and are fair game to sign in with.
-Otherwise create a username on the sign-up form.
+We have a few sample usernames set up in the warble database (warbles.db) for testing.
->- To view how the "sign up" page and "forget password page", click their correspondiong links before the sign in form.
->- You can use (username, password): (Tim, warble) or any of these other credentials (Xian, Chocolate), (Eric, Smith!), (Ryan, CS326), (Hridya, Puppies)
+>- The sample usernames are (username, password): (Tim, warble), (Xian, Chocolate), (Eric, Smith!), (Ryan, CS326), and (Hridya, Puppies)
->- Note: Username and Password are case-sensitive
+>- Note: Username and Password are case-sensitive!

 >####Sign Up Page
 >- The sign up page is a form that asks users for information.If all required information is filled out when the form is submitted, a new user is created and added to the user database in user.js and can be used to login.
 Otherwise, an error message will be displayed.

->####Forget Password Page
->- The forget password page is a one entry form that asks a user for their username or e-mail address.
-This feature is not implemented yet.

 >####Main Page (user/main)
 >- After a user is logged in, he/she will be redirected to the main page.
 On the left most column of the main page, the user is greeted with a "hello" followed by a list of online users.
 The list of users is linked to the user's profiles.
 Below this is a link to a Realtime Chat page where users can send messages to other users.
 The chat page is updated dynamically.
 A list of recent "Warbles" (updates) as well as a status update box ("Warble" box) is display to the right.
 By completeing the status form, a "warble" is added to the warble database and displayed at the top of the list of most recent warbles.
 From the main page the user can also navigate to the Discover, At Me, and Profile pages using the header navigation bar.